parikshit-06/acoustic-instabilities/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See `LICENSE` for more details.

 ```
+(This is a course work for AS6320 - Acoustic Instabilities)